mScule/stall/README.md

 ### Numeric values

-You can have two kinds of numeric literals, integers and floats.
-For these values you'll have to give type hints after the numeric literal, these are `i64` and `f64` You can use them like this: `10i64` `10_300.34f64`.
+Num type uses [fraction package](https://docs.rs/fraction/latest/fraction/).
+Numbers are stored as fractions, but from the outside they can be handled as ints and floats.
+You can use them like this: `10` `10_300.34`.
 (You can add underscores for readiblity)

 ### Strings